-It’s common to see tiny little Rutherglen bugs on your fruit tree at this time of year.
-They often show up when the fruit is starting to ripen.
+It’s common to see tiny little Rutherglen bugs on your fruit tree in summer.
+They sometimes show up when the fruit is starting to ripen.
 Have you noticed any on your fruit?

-We first learned about these little bugs a few years ago, the hard way.
-We (and everyone else trying to grow fruit on the east coast of Australia) had a plague of them.
+We first learned about these little bugs the hard way.
+One very wet year we (and everyone else trying to grow fruit on the east coast of Australia) had a plague of them.
 Thankfully we’ve seen very few since then.

 The bugs can leave a slightly sticky residue on the fruit as well, but this washes off.